felipealbrecht/DeepBlue-Manual/02-data-types/02-01-experiments.md

 ## Experiments

-All DeepBlue epigenomic data is organized into Experiments.
+The Epigenomic data is organized as Experiments into DeepBlue.

-An **Experiments** have the following attributes:
+Each experiment is compound by a regions set and an associated metadata.

-  * Name - experiment name
+One Experiments has the following metadata information:
-  * Genome - genome assembly used by this experiment.
-You can find more details in the **Genome** section
+  * *Name* - Experiment name - Should be unique
-  * Epigenetic mark - Epigenetic mark of the experiment.
-You can find more details in the **Epigenetic mark** section
+  * *Genome* - genome assembly used by this experiment.
+More details in the [genomes](02-04-genomes.md) section
-  * Sample - id of the sample, that is, a *bio_source* with more description on it.
-You can find more details in the **Sample** section
+  * *Epigenetic mark* - Epigenetic mark of the experiment.
+For example: methylation or some Histone Modification.
+More details in the [epigenetic marks](02-05-epigenetic-marks.md) section
-  * Technique - technique used by this experiment.
-You can find more details in the **Technique** section
+  * *Sample* - Identification of the sample that was used in this Experiment.
+More details in the [bio sources and samples](02-06-bio-sources.md) section
-  * Project - the project name.
-You can find more details in the **Project** section
+  * *Technique* - Technique used by this experiment.
+For example: ChipSeq or DNaseSeq.
+More details in the [technique](02-08-techniques.md) section
-  * Description - experiment description
+  * *Project* - Project that this experiment is associated.
+For example: ENCODE or Blueprint.
+More details in the [project](02-09-projects.md) section
-  * extra_metadata - additional metadata.
-A key-value dictionary where the user can include extra information about the experiment.
+  * *Description* - Description of the experiment
-  * user - identification of the user that inserted the experiment.
+  * *Extra metadata* - Additional metadata.
+A key-value dictionary with extra information about the experiment

-It is possible to obtain all experiments that match one or more attributes using the command [list_experiments](http://deepblue.mpi-inf.mpg.de/api.html#api-list_experiments).
+  * *User* - User that inserted the experiment.

-This command receives the genome assembly, epigenetic mark, sample id, technique, project, and the *user key* as parameters.
+The command [list_experiments](http://deepblue.mpi-inf.mpg.de/api.html#api-list_experiments) is used to obtain all experiments that match the given metadata content.
-All parameters, with exception *user key*, can be *None* (or the *null* value in your favorite programming language).
-Setting a parameter to *None* results in the most general setting for this parameter. #FM: is that correct?
+This command has the genome assembly, epigenetic mark, sample id, technique, project, and the *user key* as parameters.

-For instance, it is possible to list all available experiments passing an empty string in all the parameters:
+All parameters, with exception *user key*, are optional.
+Setting a parameter to *None* means that this parameter will not be used for the  experiments selection.
+As an example, it is possible to list all experiments, from the genome assembly hg19, informing the genome assembly and using an empty string in all others metadata parameters:

 ```python
 import xmlrpclib